AmbiqAI/heartkit/docs/usage/cli.md

 ## [Train](../modes/train.md)

-The [train](../modes/train.md) command is used to train a HeartKit model for the specified `task` and `dataset`.
+The [train](../modes/train.md) command is used to train a heartKIT model for the specified `task` and `dataset`.
 Each task provides a reference routine for training the model.
 The routine can be customized via the configuration file.
 Please refer to [HKTaskParams](../modes/configuration.md#hktaskparams) to see supported options.

 !!!
 Example "CLI"